-How do I use my Chart Page to make pricing decisions?
+How do I use the Chart Tab to make pricing decisions?
 (VIDEO)

 Understanding the Market

-The Chart Page is a great place to see the impact that seasonal trends, day of the week and local events and holidays have on your pricing.
+The Chart Tab is a great place to see the impact that seasonal trends, day of the week and local events and holidays have on your pricing.

 See the suggested nightly price for your listing vary between high season and low season: